JONAS: Joint Framework for Ocean Noise in the Atlantic Seas

 WP1: Coordination Lead: MaREI, UCC

-WP1 ensures effective implementation of the project including routine operations, executive planning, strategic oversight, governance and control.
+WP1 ensures effective implementation of the project including routine operations, executive planning, strategic oversight, governance, and control.
 It is led by coordinator Gerry Sutton of MaREI, University College Cork, and supported by Pauhla McGrane, the JONAS Project Manager.
-They are backed by a team of highly experienced EU administrative and finance personnel at UCC, with an excellent track record in delivery of 100+ EU projects over a 20 year period.
+They are backed by a team of highly experienced EU administrative and finance personnel at UCC, with an excellent track record in the delivery of 100+ EU projects over a 20 year period.